 All experiences include a Hi-Def video on an SD Card from 3 in-cockpit cameras to keep the memory alive for years to come.

 - No experience necessary

 - Participants should be at least 14 years old, must weigh no more than 250 pounds, and be no taller than 6'7"

 - Please see the FAQ section for additional information

 Basic Air Combat option: 2.5-3 hours with 1 hour of flight time.
 Fighter Pilot Lead In option: Approximately 5-6 hours with two flights, each lasting approximately 60 minutes.

-Guests may sit in on the briefing, de-briefing, and watch their loved ones take off and land.
+The customers and their guests may sit in on the briefing and the de-briefing.
+Guests may also watch their loved ones take-off and land.
 The actual maneuvers take place about 25 miles from the airport and at an altitude that spectators on the ground could never see.